-OBJECTIVE 6 - To promote privacy, safety and security POLICY WP13 - SAFER TRAVEL AND TRAFFIC
+OBJECTIVE 6 - To promote privacy, safety and security

+POLICY WP13 - SAFER TRAVEL AND SAFETY ZONES

-Where appropriate, new development should include suitable measures to improve accessibility and safety for all modes of travel.
+All new development should include suitable measures to improve accessibility and safety for all modes of travel.
 In particular development should seek to incorporate measures that provide alternatives to the use of private car such as walking, cycling and public transport.
-Where there are identified adverse traffic impacts arising from the proposed development, the applicant will be required to identify and incorporate measures to deal with these impacts.
+Where there are identified impacts, the applicant will be required to identify measures to deal with the anticipated transport impacts of the development.